imi-bigpicture/slidetap/slidetap-client/README.md

 ## Requirements

-The front-end is written i TypeScript requires Node >= 14.
+The front-end is written in TypeScript requires Node >= 14.
 Main dependencies are:

 - React
 - Material UI